How to get an attorney

 Here are a few more things you should know about the screening process.

 The screening is a financial interview to see if you are financially eligible for a public defender.
 At the interview, either over the phone or in person, an DPD screener will ask you questions about your financial situation.

-2. The OPD screener will determine if you qualify for a public defender.
+The DPD screener will determine if you qualify for a public defender.

-If you are found indigent, it means you cannot afford an attorney.
-You will be assigned to a public defender agency.
+- If you are found indigent, it means you cannot afford an attorney.
+You will be assigned to a public defense division.

-4. If you are assigned to a public defender agency, call the agency four business days after your interview to find out the name of your attorney.
+If you are assigned to a public defender division, call the division four business days after your interview to find out the name of your attorney.

 The screener is not an attorney and cannot give you legal advice.